You may have a high temperature, feel tired, achy and shivery and have a headache.

 You can catch the flu at any time of the year, but it is more common in the autumn and winter seasons.

-You may feel poorly for two or three days, but should feel better after a week.
+You may feel poorly for a few days, but should feel better after a week.

 Flu is short for ‘influenza’.
 It is a virus that can spread very quickly.
 When a person who has flu coughs or sneezes, they are releasing millions of very tiny droplets in to the air.
 These fly everywhere and can spread to an area as big as a hula hoop – and we are not talking about the small round crisps!